mortie/langbot/README.md

 	* When everything is done, run `touch "$DEPLOYDIR/.done"` as a final sanity check.
 3. Create a file `langs/yourlang/run.sh`.
 	* `run.sh` is copied to the deployment directory (what was `$DEPLOYDIR` in `compile.sh`)
-	* It will be run using the command `bash -euo pipefail run.sh`.
-	* This file is run in the deployment directory.
+	* It will be run using the command `bash -euo pipefail run.sh`, in the deployment directory.
 It should read its source code from stdin, and do whatever is necessary to execute that code.
 	* If everything goes okay, exit with exit code 0; if something goes wrong, exit with a non-zero exit code.